-Piano serial numbers identify the (1) age of your piano, the (2) piano's year of manufacture, as well as (3) the circumstances surrounding the production of your piano (including factory history, manufacturing processes, company ownership, etc.)
+Piano serial numbers identify the (1) age of your piano, the (2) piano's year of manufacture, as well as (3) the circumstances surrounding the production of your piano, including factory history, manufacturing processes, and company ownership and oversight.

-You can run a free piano serial number history search on this page.
+You can look up a free piano serial number history search from this page (see list of manufacturers, below).

-Here are the TOP FIVE places to locate the serial number on your spinet, console, or upright piano:
+Here are the TOP FIVE places to locate the serial number of your spinet, console, studio, or upright piano:

 Serial number locations are found:

-1) On the piano’s gold harp or plate.
+1) On the piano’s cast iron plate.
 After lifting up

-the lid, look along the top front of the plate.
+the lid, look along the top front area of the plate.
 The serial number may be

 to the right or the left, or in the middle.